Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Overfitting and regularization

 The training strategy discussed so far may suffer from {\it overfitting} (or overtraining), that is, the trained network ${\bf f}_{\boldsymbol\theta}({\bf x})$ may not perform well in approximating ${\bf y}$ outside the set of training data $\{ ({\bf x}^{(m)}, {\bf y}^{(m)}) \}_{m=1}^n$.

 The first step in avoiding overfitting is to detect overfitting.
-For this purpose, we usually split the available data into two categories: training data and test data.
-While we train the network using the training data and monitor how the loss on training data changes as the network trains, we also keep track of the loss on the test data.
-This tells us if and how the trained network generalizes to the test data.
-Figure \ref{monitor_loss_fig} shows a case where we observe a decrease in the loss on the training data, meaning that the network fits (or learns) the training data well, while the loss on the test data starts increasing after an initial drop.
-This is a sign of overfitting and lack of generalization.
+For this purpose, we usually split the available data into two categories: training data and test data (or sometimes validation data).
+While the network undergoes training using the training data, we monitor how the loss on this set evolves.
+Simultaneously, we track the loss on the test data to gauge the network's generalization ability.
+A scenario depicted in Figure \ref{monitor_loss_fig} illustrates a common observation: the loss on the training data decreases as the network learns, indicating a good fit to this dataset.
+However, the loss on the test data initially decreases but later starts to rise.
+This phenomenon signifies overfitting and suggests a lack of generalization.

-Obviously, increasing the amount of training data is one way of reducing overfitting.
-Another trivial approach is to reduce the complexity of our network, i.e. to reduce the number of network parameters.
-Unfortunately, both approaches are not very practical.
-Often, the number of training data cannot be increased because either they are not available to us or they are very expensive or difficult to obtain.
-Moreover, networks with larger number of parameters (such as very deep networks) have the potential to be more powerful, and hence reducing complexity of networks may not be a good option; we will discuss the power of ``depth'' in more details in Chapters 2-3.
-Fortunately, there are other techniques, known as {\it regularization} techniques, that can help reduce overfitting given a fixed number of data points and a fixed number of network parameters.
-Examples include the addition of a regularization (or penalty) term to the loss function, early stopping, and dropout \cite{Dropout:14}.
+Reducing overfitting can be achieved by increasing the amount of training data or by simplifying the network's complexity, i.e., decreasing the number of network parameters.
+However, these approaches are often impractical.
+Augmenting the training dataset may not be feasible due to limitations in availability or cost.
+Additionally, networks with a larger parameter count, such as deep networks, possess greater potential for power, making complexity reduction less desirable; we will discuss the power of ``depth'' in more details in the next chapters.
+Fortunately, there are alternative strategies to mitigate overfitting within fixed constraints of data points and network parameters.
+These include introducing regularization terms to the loss function, early stopping, and employing dropout.